How we test fitness trackers

 - carrying shopping bags

 We compare the data from the fitness tracker to that from a trusted reference step-counter.

 Consistency is just as important as accuracy.
-If a tracker is accurate on some days but not on others, you won’t know whether you’re improving.
+If a tracker is accurate on some days but not others, you won’t know whether you’re improving.
 So we repeat our walking test to see if the trackers consistently overstate, understate or hit the accuracy mark.

 How well does it track sports and exercise?
 And how well does it track heart rate?